yairgd/disa/README.md

 93824992295610
 ```
 ## Testing of disasbly internal kernel function
 Use this command to get list of inernal functions that module is able to disasebmly.
-Here is pyhton code to uses to disasmble the code of *kfree*:
+Here is a pyhton code to use when its required to disasmble the code of *kfree*:
 ```python
 # select intenal function to disasembly
 f = open("/sys/module/disasm/parameters/func","w");